 Pay Down Debt

 Lastly, you can accelerate your debt payments.
 This advice is more likely to apply once you finish training and have a “real” salary.
-But let’s say you’ve got an adequate e-fund, maxed out a (probably “backdoor”) Roth IRA ($5500/year), maxed out your employer retirement account ($18,500/year), have all the insurance you need, and are making the minimum payments on your loans.
+But let’s say you’ve got an adequate e-fund, maxed out a (probably “backdoor”) Roth IRA ($6000/year for 2019), maxed out your employer retirement account ($19,000/year for 2019), have all the insurance you need, and are making the minimum payments on your loans.
 What now?
 Do you save additional money for retirement in taxable accounts, or pay your loans down faster?
 The decision of whether to prioritize savings or debt can be difficult.
 There are psychological considerations which are valid to take into account, such as the emotional trauma which can occur when looking at large student loan balances.